NetaDAOAcademy/CoiningReason/readme.md

 * Samo Tomsic, "The Vicious Circle of Labor and Resistance," from _The Labor of Enjoyment: Toward a Critique of Libidinal Economy_

 * Werner Bonefeld, "Notes on Fetishism, History, and Uncertainty: Beyond the Critique of Austerity," from _Notes From Tomorrow: On Reason, Negation, and Certainty_

+* Slavoj Zizek, "Three Fragments on Suicide as a Political Factor," from _Crisis and Critique_

 </details>